Are COVID-19 Vaccines Safe For Kids? Here's What You Need To Know

 What side effects do children have with the vaccine?

 Pretty similar to what young adults experienced: the second dose had more noticeable side effects than the first.
-But those side effects were relegated to temporary pain at the injection site, fatigue, and headache.
+But those side effects were regulated to temporary pain at the injection site, fatigue, and headache.
 It was also common to experience chills or muscle pain.
 Other, less frequent side effects reported during clinical trials included fever, joint pain and nausea.

 The CDC has some helpful guidance (and digital producer tested, the washcloth actually works) on how to help mitigate vaccine symptoms.